Filter cHPI

 },

-After filtering cHPI coil noises
+<figure><img src="https://136130075-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FST6HjOO2v7zr80O4PyU3%2Fuploads%2FW49bHKc8MIzTe9EuuTty%2Fsusb-CC120208.png?alt=media&#x26;token=ac7fa177-1c2d-4594-8551-1fb15a224329" alt=""><figcaption><p>After filtering cHPI coil noises</p></figcaption></figure>

-By default, filter_chpi command also includes a notch filter for removing line noises.
+By default, `filter_chpi` command also includes a notch filter for removing line noises.
 However, we disable this feature and postpone line noise removal to the next step in MEGAP.

-In CTF devices, the contribution from each cHPI coil is extracted through spectral line extraction, which eliminates the need for running the filter_chpi command.
+In CTF devices, the contribution from each cHPI coil is extracted through [spectral line extraction](https://www.sciencedirect.com/science/article/pii/S1053811912011597?via%3Dihub), which eliminates the need for running the `filter_chpi` command.
 This is because the CTF system does not exhibit any distinct peaks in PSDs for cHPI signals, as it uses a different method to monitor and track head positions.
 Therefore, the procedure for filtering noise from cHPI coils is not required for CTF data.